 Cakile maritima Scop.

 Cakile maritima is an annual succulent with a slender or stout taproot, branched, prostrate or ascending stems, and lobed leaves.
 Stems are up to 18 inches (45 cm) long.
 Leaves are fleshy, glabrous, and alternate.
 They are different from the top and bottom of the stem.
-The lower leaves are obovate or oblancelate, while the upper ones are oblong.
-The small flowers come in shades of white, lilac or purple, with 4 petals up to 1 inch (2.5 cm).
+The lower leaves are obovate or oblanceolate, while the upper ones are oblong.
+The small flowers come in shades of white, lilac, or purple and have four up to 1 inch (2.5 cm) long petals.

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

 Searocket grows and exists in the sandy soil closer to the ocean than the beach grass.
 Growing Searocket actually prefers sandy conditions.
 As a succulent, the plant holds water, making growing Searocket even easier.